thierryTrolle/nftimable-smart-contract/readme.md

-# NFTimable smartcontract on Ethereum
+# NFTimable Smartcontract on Ethereum

 NFTIMABLE is a platform that offers the possibility to buy non-fungible tokens (NFTs) created on the Ethereum Blockchain representing different categories of properties (real estate, parking, business, arts, renewable energies...).
 This project is the solidity smartcontract that manages the NFTs.